 QUICK SUMMARY

-Heart healthy lifestyle changes are the daily habits that support healthy blood pressure, circulation, cholesterol balance, blood sugar, inflammation, sleep, stress resilience, and overall cardiovascular wellness.
 The best changes are simple: nourish your body with real food, move regularly, maintain a healthy weight, get sunshine and fresh air, spend time in nature, sleep deeply, reduce toxic burden, and use essential oils wisely.

-The most effective heart healthy lifestyle is not one magic food, one supplement, or one oil.
+The most effective heart healthy lifestyle is not one magic food, supplement, or oil.
 It is a pattern of stewardship.
 When you combine bioactive-rich foods, regular movement, prayerful stress relief, restorative sleep, clean living, and natural remedies, you give your heart the environment it needs to do what God designed it to do.

 Table of Contents